lalten/rpg_dvs_ros/doc/README.md

 #### eDVS Driver for ROS

 The rpg_dvs_ros package (DVS_ROS) expects a rostopic input stream of the format `dvs::EventArray`.
 The eDVS on the other hand provides the event stream using its own custom protocol.
 The used communication channel is an emulated serial device over UART.
 Further details provides the [IniLabs eDVS guide](http://inilabs.com/support/hardware/edvs/) as well as the [Silicon Retina Wiki of the INI Zurich](http://siliconretina.ini.uzh.ch/wiki/index.php).
-After connecting the eDVS camera over USB to a Linux computer, an emulated serial device usually called `/dev/ttyUSB0` will be created.
+After connecting the eDVS camera over USB to a Linux computer, an emulated serial device usually called `/dev/ttyUSB0` will be created (since udev 2.5, you can also access a device using its persistent name `/dev/serial/by-id/usb-FTDI_Dual_RS232-HS-if00-port0`).
 Using the console, one can send and receive commands on the interface, for example as illustrated below:

 ```
 #set interface speed to 4Mbit, no IO processing (--> no EOF)